 The first brand in the garment retail industry to launch this kind of innovation was Uniqlo with its virtual dressing room app.
 The Japanese brand has been followed by Chinese e-commerce platforms such as Alibaba’s Taobao with its new 360-degree garment preview service, a brand new feature soon-to-be-launched.
 Alibaba’s greatest rival JD.com (Jingdong Mall) established a partnership last year with Intel in order to create a research lab that will develop a virtual dressing room service.

 2 platforms, 2 goals

 Taobao has a slightly different approach to this technology, their aim is to provide a full high-resolution 360° preview of items so customers will be able to examine every single part of the clothes from all angles with detailed close-ups.
-Being able to do so on a website will considerably improve consumers’ online experience by giving them an approach of the items as if they were in store.
+Being able to do so on a website will considerably improve consumers’ online experience by giving them an approach to the items as if they were in store.

 Limits of Virtual dressing rooms.